ministryofjustice/cloud-platform/architecture-decision-record/035-deprecated-tls-versions.md

 ## Context

-The current Cloud Platform Ingress Controllers support depricated versions of TLS (1.0 and 1.1).
+The current Cloud Platform Ingress Controllers support deprecated versions of TLS (1.0 and 1.1).
 This is due to end users of services being hosted on the platform having to rely on unsupported browser versions.
 We have had to retain for older TLS versions to support this ongoing dependancy.

 Since the original decision to support older TLS versions a number of things have happended: